-С ategory 10: People and the Environment (Satisfied by BIO 204/ENGL 200 /ISCI 2 291) Term CK List

-BIO 200 Ethnobiology 3 Fall
+Category 10: People and the Environment (Satisfied by BIO 204/ENGL 200/ISCI 291) CK List BIO 200 Ethnobiology 3 Fall

-G eneral Electives: 9 Term CK List

-Total = 60 C Credits
+G General Electives: 9-13 credits Term CK List Total = 60 C redits

-Course completes more than one category requirement, but credits may only be counted once.
+^{} Course completes more than one category requirement, but credits may only be counted once.
 Please note that some of the pre-req's may be completed based on competency.